-Belize's legislature is a 2-chamber National Assembly (NA), composed of a 14-seat (including the president) Senate and 31seat House of Representatives.
-The governor-general appoints all Senators upon the advice of the PM (for 6 members), the leader of the opposition (3 members), the Belize Council of Churches and Evangelical Association of Churches (1 member), the Belize Chamber of Commerce and Industry and the Belize Better Business Bureau (1 member), non-governmental organizations in good standing (1 member), and the National Trade Union Congress and the Civil Society Steering Committee (1 member).
-By contrast, the 31 Representatives are directly elected in single-seat constituencies by a simple majority vote. members serve 5-vear terms. ΑII The House of Representatives controls most legislative powers, including amending the constitution, appointing positions in government. and approving declarations of war.
-The Senate serves as an

-The Senate serves as an independent body that advises the governorgeneral on executive duties such as granting pardons, stays of execution, and removal of justices, among others.
+Belize's legislature is a two-chamber National Assembly (NA). composed of a 14-seat (including the president) Senate and 31seat House of Representatives.
+The governor-general appoints all Senators upon the advice of the PM (for six members), the leader of the opposition (three members), the Belize Council of Churches and Evangelical Association of Churches (one member), the Belize Chamber of Commerce and Industry and the Belize Better Business Bureau (one member), nongovernmental organizations in good standing (one member). and the National Trade Union Congress and the Civil Society Steering Committee (one member).
+By contrast, the 31 Representatives directly are elected in single-seat constituencies by a simple majority vote.
+All NA members serve five-vear terms.
+The House of Representatives controls most legislative powers, including amending the Constitution. appointing positions in government, and approving declarations of war.
+The Senate serves as an independent body that advises the governor-general on executive duties such as granting pardons, stays of execution, and removal of justices, among others.